 While it is possible to train your upper body without any equipment using only your body weight, investing in a set or two of dumbbells can provide you with the ability to add variety to your workouts so you do get bored.
 Adjustable dumbbells are great if you don’t want to have a bunch of dumbbells taking up space.
-Having a bench or anti-burst gym ball will also help you increase the variety of upper body exercises you can perform.
+Having a bench, anti-burst gym ball, or boxing gears will also help you increase the variety of upper body exercises you can perform.
 Exercise mats are also helpful, so you can avoid the discomfort of performing workouts on hard flooring.

 After you decide what type of equipment you are going to use, you need to establish a good workout routine.
 Your first step should be to find a way to properly warm up.
 Not only is increasing blood flow and your overall temperature important, you need to perform specific upper body warm up exercises.
 Check out the exercises below to ensure proper warm up before your upper body exercise.